This article provides quick answers to questions about getting SSL (TLS) certificates for your Magento Commerce Cloud site.

 Can I use my own certificates?

-If you already own a certificate, upload it using SSH/SFTP to a web inaccessible file location on your server and submit a support ticket letting them know the file path.
+If you already own a certificate, upload it using an SFTP (SSH File Transfer Protocol) client to a web inaccessible file location on your server and submit a support ticket letting them know the file path.

 The name of your certificate